chinu048/Group-F/README.md

 For a detailed understanding of the software and it's workings, refer to <br />
 Software Requirements Specification (SRS) document. <br />

-Just trying to check if git remote works or not